ur-tcs/programming-2-ex-7/README.md

 There are fixes for each of these:

-1. Use *memoization* — we will learn about this in a few weeks, but if you’re curious you can start using it now!
+1. Use *memoization* — do not compute the same result several times.
+We will learn more about memoization in the lecture next week, but if you’re curious you can start using it now!

 2. Instead of trying all permutations, try all words; this requires writing a function to check that a multiset is a subset of another one.